bibleup/docs/docs/plugins/wordpress-plugin.md

 # BibleUp WordPress Plugin
 BibleUp is available as a plugin for WordPress-powered sites.
 It is hosted on the WordPress plugin directory and available for installation.<br><br>
-The plugin is dependent on BibleUp source files and releases are tailored accordingly.
+The plugin is dependent on BibleUp source files and releases will follow accordingly.

 ## Installation
 You can install the plugin directly from your WordPress dashboard.
 Check the guide on the plugin page for ways to install.